Frequently Asked Questions

 The Academic Resource Center has tutors for a variety of lower-level courses, see schedule.

-The Engineering Advising Center has engineering students who tutor other engineering students in math, science, and engineering courses required in the first two years.
-They are located in ENGR 322 and 324.
-See the tutoring schedule posted at the Engineering Advising Center ENGR 314A MAP
+The Engineering Tutoring Center has engineering students who tutor other engineering students in math, science, and engineering courses required in the first two years.
+They are located in ENGR 320.
+See the tutoring schedule posted in front of the tutoring center.

 We highly recommend their services!